AqwamCreates/Roblox-Source-Codes/DataPredict/How To Create Neural Networks With Reinforcement Learning For Roblox/Beginner's Guide For Building Neural Network.md

 This guide assumes that you have basic understanding of neural networks.
 If not, you can find the resources online and have a look at how neural networks works.

+Make note that this guide is an oversimplification and may not exactly cover the whole details.

 Without further ado, let's begin.

 ## Layers